Keep Up With McLean!

 “Research Day is also successful at creating a huge number of collaborations across the clinical level and the translational level,” he added.
 “I don’t know of any place in the country that has the same critical mass of basic, clinical, and translational scientists, as well as clinicians, so Research Day is an ideal catalyst for new discoveries and ideas.”

-William Carlezon, PhD, chief of the Basic Neuroscience Division and director of the Behavioral Genetics Laboratory, said that Research Day is an event he looks forward to each year.
+William Carlezon, PhD, chief of the Center of Excellence in Basic Neuroscience and director of the Behavioral Genetics Laboratory, said that Research Day is an event he looks forward to each year.

 “It’s an opportunity to see what other people in the hospital are doing, but even more than that, it’s getting to know my colleagues.
 A lot of times when we’re in the lab doing our work—putting together our pieces of the puzzle—we don’t get to see what other people are doing, so this is our opportunity to do that,” said Carlezon, “Over the years I’ve set up collaborations based on what I’ve learned at Research Day.”